kjdixon74/Bad-Bank/README.md

 ## Description

-A bank with 0% security but 100% fun!
-Create an account, login, and handle all your online banking needs.
+An online bank for users to create an account, log in/out, make a deposit/withdraw, and handle all their banking needs.

 ## How To Run

+#### In the cloud

+Navigate to https://katherine-dixonfullstackbankingapp.netlify.app/ in the browser

+#### Locally

 1. Fork repository to GitHub account
 2. Clone repository to local machine
-3. Move to project directory and run "npm start" in terminal
+3. Move to node-server folder under project directory and run `npm install` in terminal
+4. Move to react-client folder under project directory and run `npm install` in terminal
+5. Move back to node-server folder and run `npm run start` in terminal
+6. Navigate to http://localhost:8000/ in browser

 ## Technology Used